nastysloper/tweet_now/README.md

 twitter1
 ========

-Simple twitter app using Sinatra
+Simple twitter app using Sinatra.
+App works, takes a username through the browser and fetches 10 tweets.
+Also allows a user to create a new tweet.
+New tweet appears on Twitter and is also displayed on the app.